-- 1. What do you think the risks are here? - 2.
-Who could provide additional support or advice to help keep Gwyn safe? - 3.
-What could you do to help Gwyn understand the risks? - 4.
-What practical things could Gwyn be helped with to reduce the risks? - 5.
-Who would you inform about your concerns and how would you do this?
+1. What do you think the risks are here?

+2. Who could provide additional support or advice to help keep Gwyn safe?
-In the space below make a note of the key legislation that relates to fire safety and summarise the responsibility that you and your employer have in relation to this.

-Legislation Own responsibility Employer responsibility
+3. What could you do to help Gwyn understand the risks?

+4. What practical things of ould Gwyn be helped wit th to reduce the risks?
+For use by qualification assessors 5.
+Who would you inform about your concerns and I how would you do this?
+Learning activity a nata aftha kay lagislati on that ralates to fire In the space below make safety and summarise the in relation to this.
+Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility Legislation Own responsibility Employer responsibility